Sigh. The French Dating Scene.

-I’ve been talking a lot about this topic with a few of my French friends lately and I’ve realised that this is probably a bigger reason for why I am still single than the 17 other reasons I gave you in a previous blog post.
+I’ve been talking a lot about this topic with a few of my French friends lately and I’ve realised that this is probably a bigger reason for why I am still single.

 Disclaimer: Of course each person and relationship is different so this may not apply to everybody.
 I’m discussing what I’ve experienced, observed and discussed with french friends and other Europeans.

 So what is the “French dating scene”?
-Well it is DEFINITELY different from the ‘North American/Caribbean’ module that I’m accustomed to.
+Well it is DEFINITELY different from the ‘North American/Caribbean’ model that I’m accustomed to.

 In fact, I would say that most French people don’t really “date”.
 They kind of just get together in a relationship and then figure it out.

 Ok so let me qualify what I mean by “dating”.
 When I say ‘date/dating’ I mean the courting period; the “get to know each other” phase; the “who/what are my options?” segment.